 - Develop strategies around your system to reduce energy usage.

-Once the Energy Management Software System is installed a front end software system can allow you to:
+Once the Energy Management Software is installed, the front end software system can allow you to:

 - Track equipment and energy usage